dexie/Dexie.js/samples/dexie-cloud-todo-app/README.md

 Service worker is automatically disabled in dev-mode (the default for create-react-app).
 To enable it, the easiest way is to deploy the app:

-1. `yarn deploy` (will publish the app to your gh-pages branch of your Dexie.js fork)
+1. `pnpm run deploy` (will publish the app to your gh-pages branch of your Dexie.js fork)
 2. `npx dexie-cloud whitelist https://your-github-username.github.io` (replace `your-github-username`)
 3. Voila: Go to https://your-github-username.github.io/Dexie.js/dexie-cloud-todo-app/ from your browser.
 This is a full installable PWA that you can add to your start screen on a mobile phone.